10 Ways to teach your child about sustainability by Good Health

 8. Start composting

 When food is mixed with other rubbish in the landfill, it doesn’t compost, as waste needs air to break down.
 A simple compost bin can turn all your kitchen waste into compost for your garden soil.
 This will not only be beneficial for your garden, but is a great way to put nutrients, and not waste into the earth.
 If your kids like getting their hands dirty, compositing is a great hands-on activity!
 If compositing seems complicated, head to the Compost Collective to find the right composting system for you.
+They can learn how plant food waste is a big contributor to methane emissions, so wasting food is to be avoided, where possible.

 9. Recycle inorganics